thinking-with-computers/ludus-spec/README.md

 # ludus-spec
 ## A draft specification for the Ludus language

+Last revised 20 March 2022.

 ### Overview
 Ludus is a contemporary translation of Logo.
 It draws heavily, also, from Lisps: Scheme and Clojure.
 As well as Elixir (which itself draws from Clojure, but has a more "modern" syntax).
 It is designed from the ground up to be as friendly as possible in syntax, error messages, and use.
 Its particular characteristics are:
 * It is expression-based.
-* It is immutable by default, including only persistent data structures.
+* It relies on immutability, including only persistent or immutable data structures.
 * It uses pattern-matching extensively.

 #### The spirit of Ludus
 "Ludus" is Roger Caillois's name for rule-bound play.
 To Logo, Ludus adds an emphasis on strictness.
 This is because the stricter the language, the better the errors you can generate.
 And better errors mean better learning.
-Also, because Ludus is meant for learners, a complex type system is unnecessary overhead.
-So, Ludus is meant to be as strict as you can plausibly be in a dynamic language.
+Also, because Ludus is meant for learners, a complex type system is unnecessary overhead--although a lightweight but strict type system is a boon.
+Ludus is meant to be as strict as you can plausibly be in a dynamic language.

 ### Syntax & language base

-#### Whitespace
+#### Whitespace (status: done)
 Ludus has minimally significant whitespace.
-Newlines are the ends of expressions (unless preceded by `\`).
+Newlines are the ends of expressions (with a few exceptions, where Ludus allows a single newline for better readability).
 Newlines can also be used as separators in collection literals (see below).

 Indentation (tabs or spaces) are not, however, significant.

-#### Comments
+#### Comments (status: done)
 Comments are indicated by an ampersand, `&`.
 The rest of the line is ignored:

 ```
 & this is a comment
 & this is also a comment
-"This is a string, not a comment"
+"This is a string, not a comment" & comments can terminate lines
 ```

-##### Docstring comments
+##### Docstring comments (status: to do)
 In function expressions (see below), there's a special kind of comment that provides documentation for the function.
 It begins with three ampersands: `&&& this is a docstring comment`.
 Docstring comments can contain markdown that will be formatted in automatically generated documentation.

-#### Literal atoms
+#### Literal atoms (status: done, unless otherwise noted)
 Ludus has several builtin literal types: `nil`, Booleans, numbers, keywords, and strings.
 (More on the type system below.)

 ##### `nil`